 - Website age gates are easily bypassed, and kids use a parent’s name for shipping.
 In fact, kids successfully buy e-cigs online 94% of the time.*

-- Clerks at tobacco shops, vape stores, gas station and convenience store might not enforce the law to not sell to anyone under 21 years old.
+- Clerks at tobacco shops, vape stores, gas stations and convenience stores might not enforce the California Tobacco 21 law, which prohibits the sale of tobacco products to anyone under 21 years of age.

 - Many vape companies have names that wouldn’t raise a red flag on parents’ credit card statements.

 - Online orders can be delivered to Amazon lockers in supermarkets or convenience stores.

 - Orders can also be shipped to the homes where parent(s) are at work when the mail comes.

 - Kids are buying and selling pods, and even single hits, in schools.